Middle School Teachers

-Middle School Teachers

->

-> Alexis Gordon, firstname.lastname@example.org
+Alexis Gordon, firstname.lastname@example.org

->

-> Originally from Lansdale, Pennsylvania, I moved to New York to attend Sarah Lawrence College and ended up staying there to complete my Master’s in the Art of Teaching Program.
+Originally from Lansdale, Pennsylvania, I moved to New York to attend Sarah Lawrence College and ended up staying here to complete my Master’s degree in the Art of Teaching Program.
 Since then, I have been teaching in a variety of New York City and New Jersey independent schools.
-Prior to teaching at the Co-op School, I taught third and fourth Grade at Stevens Cooperative School in Hoboken, NJ.
-I currently live in Brooklyn with my girlfriend Samantha and our two black cats, Basil and Zelda.
+Prior to teaching at The Co-op School, I taught Third and Fourth Grade at Stevens Cooperative School in Hoboken.
+I currently live in Brooklyn with my partner, Samantha, and our two black cats, Basil and Zelda.
 I am in the process of completing my Master’s in Information Science, School Library, from SUNY Albany.
-In addition to reading a tremendous number of middle-grade chapter books, I also enjoy running in Prospect Park, going to concerts, knitting, and birdwatching.
+In addition to reading a tremendous number of middle-grade chapter books, I also enjoy running and spending time outside.

->

-> Fourth Grade Teachers
+Fourth Grade Teachers

->

-> Akia Goudy, firstname.lastname@example.org
+Akia Goudy, firstname.lastname@example.org

->

-> I am a native New Yorker from Queens, with a penchant for learning!
-I love helping students explore their ideas and questions through projects and experiments that lead to new discoveries.
-I have a Bachelor degree in Teaching from CUNY City College, a Master’s degree in Curriculum Design from Teachers College, Columbia University, and am currently working toward a Master’s degree in elementary mathematics.
+I am a proud native New Yorker from Queens, with a penchant for learning!
+I love helping students explore their ideas and questions through projects and experiments that lead to new discoveries–especially in math.
+I have a Bachelor’s degree in teaching from CUNY City College, a Master’s degree in curriculum design from Teacher’s College, Columbia University, and I recently completed a Master’s degree in elementary mathematics.
 I’ve been teaching in New York City for a decade!
-When I’m not studying, I enjoy cooking, painting, dancing, and spending time with family and friends.
+When I’m not studying, I enjoy cooking, painting, dancing, traveling, and spending time with family and friends.
 In addition to teaching Fourth Grade I am also the assistant math coach

->

-> John Kuckens, email@example.com
+John Kuckens, email@example.com